Ducasse/cargo/README.md

 	package: 'MyProject@1.3';
 	install
 ```
-It will load into the image the package *MyProject* in version *1.3* and all its dependencies.
+It will load in the image the package *MyProject* in version *1.3* and all its dependencies.
 To achieve that, Cargo computes the list of packages to load and determines the load order.
 This package list is called **Cargo load instructions**.
 You can get this list by Calling #loadInstructions as follows:
 ```smalltalk
 loadInstructions := Cargo new
 	package: 'MyProject@1.3';